Prag8855/aab/content/guides/german-tax-id-steuernummer.md

 - **[Get a Kitagutschein](/guides/how-to-get-a-kitagutschein)**
     Your children need a tax ID to get a *[[Kitagutschein]]* and send them to daycare.
 - **[Start a business](/guides/start-a-business-in-germany)**
-    You need a tax ID to [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).
+    You need a tax ID to [register your business with the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).

 ### How to get your tax ID